data-house/data-house/README.md

 ## About Data House

-Data House is a web application designed for testing and assessing relevance of Knowledge Management interventions.
+Data House is a web application designed for studying knowledge management requirements and sustaining digital transformation in complex organisations and project networks.
-It is specifically designed to run Proof of Concepts (PoC) or Pilots.

-It is designed to collect feedback from users in a small scale test while giving users a set of features to evaluate.
-Users are more eager to share opinions if they can try something concretely.

-The Data House is currently a Digital Library:
+It can be used and customised for proof of concept (PoC), prototype or minimum viable product (MVP) development.

+The following features are currently available in the Data House:

-- Authorization and user permission
+- Authorisation and user permissions
-- Group users in Teams and manage thei access levels
+- Group users into teams and manage their access levels
-- Upload documents (PDF, Word document, Power Point presentation, images)
+- Upload documents (PDF, Word document, PowerPoint presentation, images)
-- Import from external sources via WebDAV (e.g. Nextcloud)
+- Import files from external sources via WebDAV (e.g. Nextcloud)
-- Full Text search over uploaded documents
+- Full-text search of uploaded documents
-- AI enhanced interactions that includes summarization, question answering over single and multiple documents (_coming soon_)
+- AI-powered interactions including summarisation, question answering across single and multiple documents (_coming soon_)
 - Extensible architecture

+> **note**
-> **Info** the Data House is under active development.
-Some features might not be fully available or stable.
+> The Data House is under active development.
+Some documentation may be missing or incomplete.
+If you have any further questions, please send a message to [info@oneofftech.xyz](mailto:info@oneofftech.xyz).

 ## Installation